What’s an EP in Music? (And Why Does It Matter)

 An EP, or extended play, is a musical recording that contains more music than a single, but less than an album.
 It was initially released as a CD or vinyl, but can now also be streamed online.

-EPs are shorter than albums but contain more than a single track (single).
-They’re a great way for artists to release new music without committing to a full album.
+EPs have fewer tracks than albums but offer more than a single.
+They let artists release new music without needing to produce a full album.

 The purpose of an EP

-An EP can be used for a variety of purposes.
-They can be used to tide over fans until a full album is released, or they can be used to test out new material.
-EPs are also a great way for unsigned or independent artists to get their music out there before releasing an official album.
+An EP serves many purposes.
+It can keep fans engaged until a full album drops or test new material.
+EPs also help unsigned or independent artists share their music before an official album release.

-Especially when starting, bands tend to release an EP as a sort of test material.
-Without being overwhelmed with dropping an album, an EP is a very suitable option to gauge the music world and test the waters.
+Especially at the start, bands often release an EP as a test run.
+Without the pressure of launching an album, an EP is a good way to gauge the music industry and see what works.

 The number of songs in an EP

-An EP typically has three to six songs but can have up to eight as long as it does not exceed 30 minutes.
-If it only runs within 10 minutes, it is identified as a single.
-Another thing to keep in mind is that music platforms like Spotify and iTunes consider it as an EP if it has a minimum of four songs.
+An EP usually features three to six songs, but it can include up to eight if it stays under 30 minutes.
+If it’s only 10 minutes long, it’s classified as a single.
+Remember, platforms like Spotify and iTunes consider it an EP if it has at least four songs.

 Benefits of Releasing an EP Before an Album